 Submission: August 23, 2018;Published: October 15, 2018

 ISSN 2577-1914 Volume4 Issue1

-Objective: The purpose of this study was to characterize handwriting deficits in children with developmental Coordination disorder (DCD).
+Objective: Objective of the study is to assess the caregiver’s burden in handling children with developmental coordination disorder (DCD).

 Methodology: A convenience sample of 10 children with DCD (6 girls and 4 boys) was enrolled.
 Previous researchers have documented that caregivers of children with developmental disability ends with depression.
 Beck Depression Inventory (BDI) was used to identify the psychological impact of caregivers of these children with DCD